Zum Inhalt springen

 Associating labels with all form fields, programmatic linking of error messages, descriptive error texts and correction suggestions per WCAG 2.2 success criteria 3.3.1 through 3.3.4.

-Assistive Technology Testing: The Practical Proof
+Testing with Assistive Technologies: The Practical Proof

 Automated tools detect only a fraction of all accessibility issues.
 A WebAIM study shows that automated tests identify at most 30 to 50 percent of actual barriers (Source: WebAIM 2024).
 Complex issues like inconsistent screen reader output, confusing focus orders in dynamic content or context-dependent understandability problems require manual testing with real assistive technologies.
 Our test team works with NVDA and JAWS on Windows, VoiceOver on macOS and iOS, and TalkBack on Android.
 We run through real user scenarios and document every barrier that interrupts the usage flow or impairs information intake.